railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Fixed-price contracts invoiced as services are worked
 -----------------------------------------------------

-For larger-value projects, fixed-price invoicing based on the sales order isn't always appropriate.
+For larger-value projects, fixed-price invoicing based on the sales order is not always appropriate.
 In the case of a services project planned to run for about six months. invoicing could be based on the following: